georgeous497git/golang-microservices/README.md

 `$ make swagger`

-The you will find the swagger documentation in the `swaggerAPI-Products.yaml` file.
+The `swaggerAPI-Products.yaml` file will be created.

 7. Exposing the Swagger documentation & UI

-To install the middlaware package to expose the swagger documentation, go to the `src` folder and run the following command:
+To install the middleware package to expose the swagger documentation, go to the `src` folder and run the following command:

-`$ go get github.com/go-swagger/go-swagger/httpkit/middleware`
+`$ go install github.com/go-swagger/go-swagger/httpkit/middleware@latest`

 Then add the following code to the `main.go` file into the `func setHttpMethodToHandler`:
 ```